jesseloudon/jesseloudon.github.io/_posts/2021-07-25-How To Win vs Azure Policy Non Compliance.markdown

     }
 ```

-Because the builtin policy's existenceCondition shown above expected all values in the array alias for "**Microsoft.Insights/diagnosticSettings/logs.enabled**" to equal to "**True**" I was never going to get a compliant resource.
+Because the builtin policy's existenceCondition shown previously expected all values in the array alias for "**Microsoft.Insights/diagnosticSettings/logs.enabled**" to equal to "**True**" I was never going to get a compliant resource.
 The remediation tasks would be successful but the policy was only really 50% working 'out-of-the-box'.
 Not cool!

 > This is good example of incomplete policy authoring and why testing new policies against a proven methodology and framework can surface the issues as described in this blog post, particularly when the policy's parameter values are changing.